Everything

 The most fun I had watching movies this year was when I saw Monty Python and the Holy Grail and A Hard Day's Night.

-well where should I begin?
+A Hard Day's Night, well where should I begin?
 Well we're just friends and he's a very clean old man and she's grotty.
 It's a day in the life of the Beatles (just like Solzhenitsyn's One Day in the Life of Ivan Denisovich), as their fans would imagine it, and how the band wishes their life could've been.
 The movie is sophisticated, sublime, and transluscent bliss.
 What's that suppossed to mean?
 I don't know.
 I just thought it sounded distuingished-like (that's an in-joke, you know).

 Monty Python and the Holy Grail, how do I talk about this movie without sounding like the total dork that I am?
 First Monty Python is the child of the previous film, and the Pythons filled the hole the fab four vacated in England's heart.
 (Though not as cute).
 Before watching the movie just remember Logres is a magical world where Karl Marx is God, there is a backing track for every young prince who wants to sing, witches are light as a feather, anarchist peasants who harvest mud, killer rabbits, an enchanter named Tim and we're all getting better.